shubhamMuniyal/TicTacToe/README.md

 # TicTacToeAI
-A tic tac toe game played between 2 players and one player and AI using mini-max algorithm
+A tic tac toe game played between 2 players and one player and AI using mini-max algorithm.